Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 For the first time install of Klipper onto the Spider there are two methods.
 Via SSH/USB or with an SD Card.
-Once klipper is installed, future updates can be installed from V-CoreOS.
+Once klipper is installed, future updates can be installed from V-CoreOS using the ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command.

 ### via SSH/USB

 Make sure your board is connected to the Pi (USB-C on the Spider, USB-A on the Pi).
-Connect with SSH (putty) to the Pi (login pi, password raspberry if you did not change the defaults).
+Connect with SSH (PuTTy for Windows users) to the Pi (login pi, password raspberry if you did not change the defaults).

-Fysetc provide instructions on installing Klipper here: https://github.com/FYSETC/FYSETC-SPIDER#42-Klipper but here is the sequence that worked for the author.
+Fysetc provide instructions on installing Klipper here: https://github.com/FYSETC/FYSETC-SPIDER#42-Klipper but there are some parts of that are less clear than one might hope so here is the sequence that worked for the author.

 Put a jumper between 3.3V and BT0 on the Spider.